 Fuchsia also recommends using mushroom flavoured dark soy sauce in her cooking instead of plain dark soy - recommended by one of her favourite Shanghai restaurants - and Pearl River Bridge Superior Mushroom Dark Soy Sauce is also one of the best.
 You'll notice all Pearl River Bridge Soy Sauce bottles have a hologram on their label - the brand is so sought after in China, that the company has had to introduce the holograms to prevent fraud!

 Although many recipes are fine with ordinary Shaoxing cooking wine, the flavour of the shaoxing wine really shines through in Jiangnan drunken or wine-braised dishes.
 For these, Fuchsia recommends using aged Shoaoxing wine.
-And after taste tests in the Sous Chef offices, we found this 5 year aged Hua Tiao Shaoxing wine is just the ticket.
+And after taste tests in the Sous Chef offices, we found this 10 year aged bottle is just the ticket.

 One of China's most famous vinegars, with a rich mellow flavour and slightly smoky taste.